John O. Crosby: Career

+Later life

+Crosby moved his family to Los Angeles County, California in 1906.
+He remained involved in religious affairs, serving as an associate minister at Tabernacle Baptist Church and acting as a delegate for the Rowan Baptist Association until about 1914.
+Professionally, he worked as a shoemaker and carpenter.
+He died on August 22, 1929 and was buried at Abbey Mausoleum in Los Angeles.

 Legacy

 Crosby Hall on the campus of North Carolina A&T bears Crosby's name.
 The second building on the campus named for him was constructed in 1970.
 The original Crosby Hall, constructed in 1895, was also known as the Mechanical Building.
 The modern Crosby Hall houses the Department of Journalism and Mass Communication, the Institute for Advanced Journalism Studies and the television studio.